 We're excited to welcome students from KTH, ETH, EPFL, and Saarland!
 After your home university has selected you for an exchange to UW CSE, you will need to complete the following steps to enroll here.
-Please note that you will need to coordinate with multiple offices: the CSE department will be your primary contact, but you will also work with the UW Graduate School, the International Programs & Exchanges office (IPE), and UW Admissions.
+Please note that you will need to coordinate with multiple offices: the CSE department will be your primary contact, but you will also work with the UW Graduate School, the Study Abroad office, and UW Admissions.
 The following checklist gives details on the process of enrolling.

 1: Be nominated by your home institution